patrickt999/Subtitlex2/README.md

 Runs entirely in the browser (no installation required)

-**How to Use:**
+#### How to Use:

-Open the index.html file in a modern desktop browser (Chrome, Firefox, Edge).
+Open the index.html file in a desktop browser (Chrome, Firefox, Edge).

-"Drag and drop" user interface
+"Drag and drop" user interface (Files must be dropped together!)

 -One video file

 -Two .srt subtitle files

-Files must be dropped together!

 The video will play with both subtitle tracks shown.

-Use the "Toggle Captions" button to SHOW or HIDE subtitles.
+Use the "Toggle Captions (C)" button to SHOW or HIDE subtitles.

-**Shortcuts**:
+Use the "Fullscreen (F)" button to play the video in fullscreen and press F or ESC to exit.

+#### Shortcuts:

 c - show/hide captions